-This is a non-profit organization helping adoptive parents overcome the financial burden of adopting children.
-It is not an adoption agency, but rather works in cooperation with the agency to assist the family with their financial needs.
-Depending on the individual family needs, financial assistance is available in the form of grants and interest free loans.
+Seeks to help Christian families overcome the financial burden of adopting children.
+Works in cooperation with the agency to assist the family with their financial needs; depending on the individual family needs; financial assistance is available in the form of grants and interest free loans.

 P.O.
 Box 4

 A national non-profit 501(c)3 financial assistance grant program that provides qualified couples and individuals (regardless of race, religion, marital status or sexual preference) with grants up to $15,000.

 Provides interest free loans up to $10,000 for adopting families in Northern California.